questdb/questdb/README.md

 }
 ```

-And this is fully functional _client_:
+And this is fully functional _client_ measuring transaction latency:

 ```java
 public class SimpleReplicationClientMain {